-AMERICAN LITERATURE (F)
+American Literature to 1865 (F)

-A survey covering significant literary works in American literature from its beginnings through the contemporary period.
+A survey covering significant literary works in American literature from its beginnings through the end of the Civil War period.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 (Prerequisite: ENGL101B)